itachity/holomat_ros/README.md

-# holomat\_ros
+# holomat_ros

-A ROS2 Python package that opens your webcam and displays real-time hand‑tracking landmarks using MediaPipe.
+A ROS 2 Python package that captures your webcam feed, performs real-time hand‑tracking using MediaPipe, and publishes:

+- **TF frames** for each fingertip under `camera_frame`
+- **MarkerArray** messages to visualize fingertip spheres in RViz2
+- **sensor_msgs/Image** topic for the annotated camera image

 ## License